Recent Case Highlights

 An Idaho Court on December 29, 2023 rejected the state’s motion to dismiss Adkins v.
 State of Idaho, a case challenging the limited scope of the medical exceptions to Idaho’s two abortion bans: a total trigger ban and a “vigilante”-style six-week ban.
 The court’s ruling allows the case to proceed.
 The case was brought on behalf of four women who were denied abortion care despite facing severe pregnancy complications; two Idaho physicians who provide obstetrical care; and a professional membership organization consisting of Idaho physicians, medical residents and medical students.

-Supreme Court Will Hear Case that Could Undermine Abortion Pill Access Nationwide
+Supreme Court Will Hear Case That Could Undermine Abortion Pill Access Nationwide

 Texas Supreme Court Denies Woman’s Request for Emergency Abortion Care

 The Texas Supreme Court ruled on December 11, 2023 to deny a pregnant woman’s request for emergency abortion care in the state.
 The plaintiff, Kate Cox, recently received confirmation that her pregnancy had Trisomy 18 and had no chance of survival.
 She was warned by her OB-GYN and MFN specialist that continuing to carry the pregnancy to term could jeopardize her health and future fertility.
-The Center for Reproductive Rights filed the case, Cox v.
+The Center filed the case, Cox v.
 Texas, on December 5, asking a state court to temporarily block Texas’s abortion bans so Cox was able to obtain the urgent care she needed to avoid the dangerous risks of being forced to stay pregnant.

 Center Argues “Medical Exceptions” Case at the Texas Supreme Court

-On November 28, 2023, the Center argued at the Texas Supreme Court to urge the court to uphold an injunction issued in August by a Texas district judge that the state’s abortion bans as they apply to patients with dangerous pregnancy complications.
+On November 28, 2023, the Center argued at the Texas Supreme Court to urge the court to uphold an injunction issued in August by a Texas district judge that the state’s abortion bans do not apply to patients with dangerous pregnancy complications.
 The ruling, which was appealed by Texas, also clarified that doctors can use their good-faith medical judgment to determine when to provide abortion care in those situations.
 The case, Zurawski v.
 State of Texas, was brought on behalf of Texas physicians and women denied abortion care despite facing dangerous pregnancy complications.

 Kansas State Court Blocks Abortion Restrictions